Drum998/salon-ese/MIGRATION_GUIDE.md

 ### ✅ Stylist Timing Management
 - [ ] "Stylist Timings" link appears in navigation (managers/owners)
-- [ ] Can add new stylist timing entries
+- [ ] Can add new stylist timing entries with custom waiting times
 - [ ] Can edit existing stylist timings
-- [ ] Stylist timings list shows time savings
+- [ ] Stylist timings list shows time savings and custom waiting times
+- [ ] Custom waiting time field auto-populates with service defaults

+### ✅ Stylist Service Associations
+- [ ] "Stylist Associations" link appears in navigation (managers/owners)
+- [ ] Can add new stylist-service associations
+- [ ] Can edit existing associations
+- [ ] Booking form filters services based on stylist permissions
+- [ ] API endpoint returns stylist-allowed services

 ### ✅ Appointment Booking
 - [ ] Booking form includes stylist timing checkbox
 - [ ] Can add multiple services to appointments
 - [ ] Waiting times are included in duration calculations
 - [ ] Stylist timing is used when checkbox is selected
+- [ ] Custom waiting times are applied when stylist timing is enabled
+- [ ] Service selection is filtered based on stylist permissions

 ### ✅ Multi-Service Appointments
 - [ ] Appointments can have multiple services